aloewright/prompt-producer/replit.md

-# Veo Prompt Builder - Replit Development Guide
+# Prompt Producer - Replit Development Guide

 ## Overview

-This is a full-stack web application designed to help users create AI video prompts for Veo video generation.
-The app features a React frontend with a Node.js/Express backend, utilizing a monochromatic design theme with shadcn/ui components.
+This is a full-stack web application designed to help users create AI video prompts for video generation.
+The app features a React frontend with a Node.js/Express backend, utilizing a glassmorphism design theme with shadcn/ui components.
 The application supports offline-first functionality with local storage and includes features for building, saving, and managing video prompts.

 ## System Architecture